commercetools/commercetools-sdk-php-v2/examples/symfony-app/README.md

 1. Open the Terminal
 2. Run `composer install` or `composer update`
-3. Copy the [.env.sample](docker/php/.env.sample) file to the root folder renaming it `.env`.
+3. Copy the [.env.sample](docker/php/.env.sample) file to the root folder renaming it to `.env`.
 So in the root folder run `cp docker/php/.env.sample .env`.
 4. Please fill the `.env` file with the missing data.
 5. Run `composer dump-env prod`